 As a result, her husband is left to ask questions that she cannot or will not answer.
 “What do you mean you love me but you’re not in love with me?
 What do you mean you were never happy?
 How can you blame everything on me?
 What can I do to make things better…and why are you being so secretive with your phone?”

-Yet in reality, many female midlife crises – or at least the type of behavior that we give that label to – fall somewhere in the middle…they are in some ways sincere and in some ways more strategic.
+They are in some ways sincere and in some ways more strategic.
 And the behavior can blend, too: those emotions, changes in character, the commitment level to the marriage.

 For example, a woman may start out by having a sincere midlife experience but, after she meets a male friend and starts having an affair, she begins to behave in more strategic, manipulative ways so the affair can continue.
 That’s something I see all the time.